-David Eblen, Vice President
+David Eblen, President

 David was introduced to Southwest Michigan in 1971 when he married into a family that had been coming to Lakeside since the 1920s.
 A summer home and the diverse natural habitat of the area still make it a major draw for his family.
 David was a secondary school teacher and administrator for 37 years in Chicago’s western suburbs, culminating with 17 years as Superintendent of the Downers Grove High School District.
 He holds a BA in American Studies from Williams College and a PhD in Educational Administration from The University of Chicago.
 In retirement David enjoys bicycling, gardening, traveling, grandfathering, and volunteering with COL.

 An Atlanta native, Ellen came to the Midwest to attend Northwestern University.
 After earning a Masters degree in Librarianship from Emory University, she returned to the Midwest where she and her late husband Larry settled in New Buffalo full time in 1982.
 She was active in her two daughters’ schools, serving on the Board of the Montessori School of Michigan City, and volunteering in various capacities until they graduated from La Lumiere School.
 Ellen has served on the Board of Sinai Temple of Michigan City, and on the Board of Sinai Temple Sisterhood.
 Currently, she is managing partner for Grand Beach Land Development, Inc. and Grand Beach Investments, LLC.
 Ellen enjoys searching for beach glass on the shoreline, travelling, and hiking -- and now working to protect and preserve our special corner of Michigan for the generations to come.